 The cost of veneers will depend on the type of material you choose.
 Porcelain veneers will typically cost more than composite veneers, but the difference in cost correlates with the longevity of the veneers.
-A typical set of plastic or resin veneers can range anywhere from a couple hundred dollars to a thousand per tooth, and last anywhere from five to seven years before you require another procedure.
+A typical set of plastic or resin veneers can range anywhere from a couple of hundred dollars to a thousand per tooth, and last anywhere from five to seven years before you require another procedure.

 How much are porcelain veneers?

 Porcelain veneers cost a bit more than resin veneers.
-They can range in price from a thousand to a couple thousand per tooth, however the benefits are noticeable.
+They can range in price from a thousand to a couple thousand per tooth, however, the benefits are noticeable.
 Porcelain veneers last longer than resin, sometimes as long as 15 years.
-Porcelain veneers also look very natural, are typically stain and scratch resistant, don’t change in color over time, and provide the same strength as an ordinary set of teeth.
+Porcelain veneers also look very natural, are typically stain and scratch-resistant, don’t change in color over time and provide the same strength as an ordinary set of teeth.

 Do porcelain veneers stain?

 Sometimes patients have the fear that because porcelain veneers are so comparable to a natural set of teeth, that they may be susceptible to stains from things like tea, coffee, and wine.
 The simple answer is that porcelain veneers should never stain.
-They have stain-resistant properties, however if you know that your natural set of teeth have a tendency to stain, you should avoid or minimize behaviors that could lead to possible staining overtime.
+They have stain-resistant properties, however, if you know that your natural set of teeth have a tendency to stain, you should avoid or minimize behaviors that could lead to possible staining overtime.
 If you have translucent veneers, any stains on the back of your teeth could reflect through the veneers.

 How do you whiten veneers?